 The word “codec” stands for compression-decompression.
-A codec is a compression algorithm that is used to compress the video information at one end using an encoding program, and decompress it at the other end for playbacks, such as in a video player like VLC, or Quicktime, or using a hardware decoder chip inside a DVD player.
+A codec is a compression algorithm that is used to compress the video information at one end using an encoding program, and decompress it at the other end for playback, such as in a video player like VLC or Quicktime, or by using a hardware decoder chip inside a DVD player.
 Basically, it is a piece of software that makes your video readable by your computer, allowing you to play it.
 Without the correct codec, you won’t be able to play either the audio or video or both.
 More here on Wikipedia.

 A format or “container format,” is used to bind together video and audio information, along with other information, such as metadata or even subtitles.
 You’ve probably heard of things like .mp4, .mov, .wmv, etc. These are all container formats that put the audio and the video together.
-For example, a .mp4 file might use the mp3 audio codec together with the h264 video codec, or a .avi container might use aac audio with an Xvid video codec.
+For example, a .mp4 file might use the mp3 audio codec together with the H.264 video codec, or a .avi container might use AAC audio with an Xvid video codec.
 More here on Wikipedia.